shannon-lab/zapdos/doc/content/source/kernels/TM0CylindricalEr.md

 ## Overview

-`TM0CylindricalEr` is the wave equation for the radial component of the electric field, E-field. `TM0CylindricalEr` assumes an axisymmetric transverse magnetic (TM) wave and negligible current density compared to the displacement current.
+`TM0CylindricalEr` is the wave equation for the radial component of the electric field. `TM0CylindricalEr` assumes an axisymmetric transverse magnetic (TM) wave and negligible current density compared to the displacement current.

-The wave equation for the E-field is defined as
+The wave equation for the electric field is defined as

 \begin{equation}
   \nabla \times \textbf{H} = \epsilon \omega \textbf{E}